News

 Winful discusses life in education

-Prof. Zetian Mi elected SPIE Fellow for contributions to photonic devices and artificial photosynthesis
+Zetian Mi elected SPIE Fellow for contributions to photonic devices and artificial photosynthesis

 Prof. Mi conducts research in the area of semiconductor optoelectronics, specifically in the areas of III-nitride semiconductors, low dimensional nanostructures, LEDs, lasers, Si photonics, artificial photosynthesis and solar fuels.